KDCinfo/snippets/pwa/training/README.md

 ### A:

-I'm a web/app developer by trait: Developing open source projects fills two purposes for me; I get more programming experience _(something I never tire of gaining)_, and I get a utility that can be crossed off my life's `@TODO:` list _(where it's likely been for years)_.
+I'm a web/app developer by trait (and trade): Developing open source projects fills two purposes for me; I get more programming experience _(something I never tire of gaining)_, and I get a utility that can be crossed off my life's `@TODO:` list _(where it's likely been for years)_.

 Additionally...